OpenBlocksTeam/layout-edit/README.md

-# layout-edit
+# LayoutEdit
-A custom widget layout editor that can be used inside android and that is similar to sketchware's.
-One of the module of OpenBlocks.
+A simple custom widget layout editor for android that is similar to sketchware's layout editor.